What to Expect

-After the medical examination is complete, a dental anethesia resident will conduct their evaluation, ask questions about the patient's medical history, and explain the process and risks of general anethesia.
-The resident will answer any questions about general anethesia.
-After the consultation, the patient will need to sign a consent form in order to receive anethesia.
+After the medical examination is complete, a dental anesthesia resident will conduct their evaluation, ask questions about the patient's medical history, and explain the process and risks of general anesthesia.
+The resident will answer any questions about general anesthesia.
+After the consultation, the patient will need to sign a consent form in order to receive anesthesia.

 Operating room set up